 In 1944, he became a skipper in a different league.
 He managed the Milwaukee Chicks of the All-American Girls Professional Baseball League.
-And from 1950-52 he managed the Fort Wayne Daisies.
+He was president of the AAGPBL from 1945-49 and managed the Fort Wayne Daisies from 1950-51.

 Carey was elected to the National Baseball Hall of Fame and Museum in 1961 by the Veterans Committee.